 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (14 May), quiet to minor storm levels on day two (15 May) and unsettled to minor storm levels on day three (16 May).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (14 May, 15 May) and unsettled to active levels on day three (16 May).

 III.
 Event probabilities 14 May-16 May